themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 A deeper correction of 5–20% to roughly $3,360–$3,990 is also possible if the U.S. enters a reflationary period.
 Should silver break below a key support level, a substantial bear phase could be on the table.

 Given the parabolic nature of the prior move, downside risk remains elevated.
-Gold’s price trajectory over the past three years ([via Yahoo Finance](https://finance.yahoo.com/news/why-gold-rally-continue-2026-213000355.html)) highlights how sharp and accelerated the rally was prior to the reversal.
+Gold’s price trajectory over the past three years ([via Yahoo Finance](https://finance.yahoo.com/news/why-gold-rally-continue-2026-213000355.html)) highlights how sharp and accelerated the rally was ahead of the reversal.

-![Longer-term gold spot price chart from 2020 onward](/images/long_term_gold_spot_price_chart.webp) _Long-term chart showing the parabolic rise in gold price before today's reversal_
+![Longer-term gold spot price chart from 2020 onward](/images/long_term_gold_spot_price_chart.webp) _Long-term chart showing the parabolic rise in gold prices prior to the sell-off_

 Volatility aside, the good news is that gold will often trade sideways for several weeks (or even months), and then may suddenly experience a large price increase of 8–20%.
 The floor remains intact due to continuous purchasing by central banks.